 All first-year students are required to live in university housing.
-Housing Services guarantees housing for all four years if you remain in the university housing system, which about 65% of students do.
+Housing Services guarantees housing for all four years if you remain in the university housing system.
+In a typical year, about 65% of our undergraduate student body stays on campus all four years.
 There are a variety of housing options with various amenities available, including laundry facilities in some residence halls.

 Facts about Carnegie Mellon Housing